ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 ## Demo

 Type some text in the demo below to try out the autosave feature.
-Try adding images	{@icon @ckeditor/ckeditor5-ckfinder/theme/icons/browse-files.svg} and other rich content such as tables and observe the feature's behavior.
+Try adding rich content such as images or tables, and observe the feature's behavior.
 Demo elements and mechanisms are explained below the editor.

 {@snippet installation/getting-and-setting-data/autosave}

-<info-box info>
-	This demo only presents a limited set of features.
-Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
-</info-box>

 How to understand this demo:

-* The status indicator shows when the editor has some unsaved content or pending actions.
+* The status indicator shows if the editor has some unsaved content or pending actions.
 	* If you drop a big image into this editor, you will see that it is busy during the entire period when the image is being uploaded.
 	* The editor is also busy when saving the content is in progress (the `save()`'s promise was not resolved).
-* The autosave feature has a throttling mechanism that groups frequent changes (e.g. typing), these are grouped in batches.
+* The autosave feature has a throttling mechanism that groups frequent changes (e.g. typing) into batches.
 * The autosave itself does not check whether the data has actually changed.
-It bases on changes in the model which, in special cases, may not be "visible" in the data.
-You can add such a check yourself if you would like to avoid sending the same data to the server twice in a row.
+It bases on changes in the {@link framework/architecture/editing-engine#model model} that sometimes may not be "visible" in the data.
+You can add such a check yourself if you would like to avoid sending the same data to the server twice.
 * You will be asked whether you want to leave the page if an image is being uploaded or the data has not been saved successfully yet.
 You can test that by dropping a big image into the editor or changing the "HTTP server lag" to a high value (e.g. 9000ms) and typing something.
-These actions will make the editor "busy" for a longer time &mdash; try leaving the page then.
+These actions will make the editor busy for a longer time &mdash; try leaving the page then.

+<info-box info>
+	This demo only presents a limited set of features.
+Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
+</info-box>

 ## Installation